-In accordance with ASU No. 2015-03, "Simplifying the Presentation of Debt Issuance Costs," debt issuance costs are presented as a direct deduction from the carrying value of the notes payable on the consolidated balance sheets.
-All periods presented have been reclassified to conform with this presentation.
+Debt issuance costs are presented as a direct deduction from the carrying value of the notes payable on the consolidated balance sheets.
 Debt issuance costs are amortized as a component of interest expense over the term of the related debt using the straight-line method, which approximates the interest method.
-All periods presented have been reclassified to conform with this presentation.
-Accumulated amortization of debt issuance costs was \$325,904 and \$6,932 as of December 31, 2016 and 2015, respectively.
-Expected future amortization of debt issuance costs as of December 31, 2016 is as follows:
+Accumulated amortization of debt issuance costs was \$1,029,922 and \$325,904 as of December 31, 2017 and 2016, respectively.
+Expected future amortization of debt issuance costs as of December 31, 2017 is as follows: